 This is not simply a story of pollsters getting it wrong, despite the popularity of that account.
 Indeed, many national polling averages had Clinton’s lead at a margin small enough to fall within sampling error, and this entire election cycle reflected a larger number of undecided voters, and thus greater volatility or noise, compared to 2012.

-One of the patterns emerging from the turnout data suggest that while Trump did somewhat over-perform among less educated white voters, compared to 2012, Mrs. Clinton underperformed among African-Americans in urban centers, and among Millenials more generally.
+One of the patterns emerging from the turnout data suggests that while Trump did somewhat over-perform among less educated white voters, compared to 2012, Mrs Clinton underperformed among African-Americans in urban centres, and among Millenials more generally.
 The degree to which turnout differences were the result of voting restrictions including limiting early voting hours and locations, registration list purging and voter intimidation remains to be seen.
 Early voting restrictions did have a depressing impact on African-American turnout prior to election day, but for whatever reasons, around 2 million people who turned out in 2012 stayed home this year.